centreon/centreon-documentation/versioned_docs/version-22.04/graph-views/install.md

 ### Centreon MAP Widget

-By installing the Web interface, you automatically add the Centreon MAP Widget, but you need to perform one last task.
+By installing the web interface, you automatically add the Centreon MAP Widget, but you need to perform one last task.
 Go to `Administration > Extensions` and click on the "Install" button on the widget.
 The result after installed: